ngua/rumps/TODOS/persistence.md

 ---

-## Phase 4: Disk Persistence with WAL
+## Phase 4: Disk Persistence with AsyncStorageEngine

 **Note**: Only `Name::Global` entries are persisted to disk. `Name::Local` entries remain in memory only and are not serialized.

-**Design Note**: While the implementation in this phase will be synchronous, design data structures with async/concurrency in mind (e.g., avoid patterns that would be difficult to wrap with locks later).
-Phase 5 will add async transactions with WAL integration.
+**Design Principle**: All storage operations are async from the start.
+The `AsyncStorageEngine` trait abstracts disk operations, allowing the B-tree to remain agnostic about storage details.

 ### 4.1 Write-Ahead Log (WAL)
 - [ ] Create `crates/rumps-storage/src/wal.rs` module